ThatEpicChris/First-Timer/README.md

 ##IMPORTANT NOTES
 ###TABS
-  * If you have more than 5 Tabs with small title text, I would highly reccomend using just the '.tabid''s instead of a '.tabid' + Title.
+  If you have more than 5 Tabs with small title text,
+    I would highly reccomend using just the '.tabid''s instead of a '.tabid' + Title.
 ###PAGINATION
-  * When you add the pagination triggers at the bottom, you need to make sure what css class is attached to each - to be sure that they trigger the next page.
-Below is a simple grid to help organize which classes are needed for which types of pagination buttons.
+  When you add the pagination triggers at the bottom,
+    you need to make sure what css class is attached to each - to be sure that they trigger the next page.
+Below is a simple table to help organize which classes are needed for which types of pagination buttons.
-'''

     TYPE        CLASS                         NOTES
     Next	    md-btn, btnNext			      none
     Previous	md-btn, btnPrevious		      none
     Last	    md-close, md-btn, btnFirst	  If you do not add the md-close class, the popup modal will not dismiss!
 It is imperative that you add the btnFirst class as this resets the modal, so if the user wants to reopen it at a later time through your app/website's settings, they can.
-  '''

 ###OVERLAY
-  *	The small div that contains the '.md-overlay' class controls the dimmed background.
+  The small div that contains the '.md-overlay' class
+    controls the dimmed background.
 You can edit what color, or what opacity it is in the directory:
       'package/css/custom.css'
 ###IMAGES
-  *	If you want to change the background of the pages, you can change the images located in the directory:
+  If you want to change the background of the pages,
+    you can change the images located in the directory:
       'package/img/'
     You can replace the images in this folder, reduce, or